By Lynn R. Mitchell

-A great way to get around downtown, Staunton’s two trolleys are inexpensive, and pick up and discharge passengers at stops located throughout the city.
+A great way to get around downtown, Staunton’s two trolleys cost 25 cents to ride, and pick up and discharge passengers at stops located throughout the city.
 More information can be found at the Staunton Visitors Center on New Street.

 2. Frontier Culture Museum of Virginia

-This unique hands-on outdoor museum in Staunton brings the past alive with costumed interpreters and farm animals that can be seen along a two-mile trail that connects the English, Irish, German, and African farms with the New World’s American homesteads.
-They tell the story of America’s settlement while enjoying October’s activities that include Oktoberfest and Freight at the Museum.
+This unique hands-on outdoor museum in Staunton brings the past alive with costumed interpreters and farm animals that can be seen along a two-mile trail that connects the Old World’s English, Irish, German, and African farms with the New World’s American homesteads.
+Walk back in time and learn the story of America’s settlement while enjoying October’s activities that include Oktoberfest and Freight at the Museum.
 More information is available at the museum’s website.

 3. Staunton-Augusta Farmers Market